MatthewAndreTaylor/MattBlog/README.md

 ## Project Goals ⛳

-- Render pages with flask
+- Render pages with Python and Flask 🐍
-- Update the database if the user is authenticated
+- Authenticated users should be allowed to modify the posts feed (create, read, update, delete) 💱
-- Style posts with `![code]` tag as snippets of code
+- Style posts with tags such as `<py>` to highlight snippets of python code 👨‍💻
-- Login with flask-authentication
+- Login with flask-authentication 🔐
-- Use Css Styling and bootstrap components for the design
+- Use CSS styling, custom animations and bootstrap components for the design 🎨
+- Add modern features like pagination and likes 💗

 [![Website](https://img.shields.io/badge/Flask-matthewtaylor.pythonanywhere.com-informational?style=flat-square&color=E23237&logo=flask&logoColor=white)](https://matthewtaylor.pythonanywhere.com)